 I told my husband I wanted to do something in the backyard and he suggested this location.

-The entire time I was starring at this space all I could think was “why haven’t I thought of this before”?
+The entire time I was staring at this space all I could think was “why haven’t I thought of this before”?

-This area by our pool has always been a rarely used sitting area.
+This area by our pool has always been a seldom-used sitting area.
 And a storage spot for the salt used for our pool.
 Haha.

 Dave and I moved the furniture and put our old teak table in this spot.
 A quick cleaning and I knew we had found the perfect location.

 By the way, this is the same teak table I used for our dinner party this past weekend.

 Ninety-nine percent of our outdoor dinners are on our back patio that is adjacent to our home.
 Selecting a location all the way in the back of our yard, near the pool and under the tree, was a fun surprise.

 Is there somewhere in your backyard where you could host a dinner party that is fun and different?
 In the past, I have hosted dinner parties in the middle of our yard and on the other side of the pool.